Marsala: Climate

+Demographics

+As of 2025, there are 79,693 people residing in Marsala, of whom 49.7% are male and 50.3% are female.
+Minors make up 15.2% of the population, and pensioners make up 25.0%.
+This compares with the Italian average of 14.9% minors and 24.7% pensioners.

 Economy

 The economy of Marsala still depends on the production of wine, although tourism is a growing industry and it too is becoming an important source of income for the city.
 With its 14 km coastline of sandy beaches and clear sea, access to the nearby Aegadian Islands and the natural environment of the Saline Della Laguna and Stagnone Lagoon, Marsala is an important Sicilian tourist destination.